 In 2016 Inbox Dollars paid out over 50 million dollars to users.
-One way to earn through Inbox Dollars would be to participate in surveys.
-But you can also play all sorts of games, like card games, word games, or strategy games and get paid while you play.
+You can earn money by taking standard surveys, but they also feature all sorts of games, like card games, word games, or strategy games and get paid while you play.

 Paid Surveys at Home

-Starting a blog won’t make you rich in the next four months, but if you were ever considering starting one, you’d be amazed how far along you’d come in that time.
-And if you stick with it, it could outperform any of these methods.
+Starting a blog won’t make you rich in the next few weeks, but if you’ve ever considering starting one, you’d be amazed how far along you’d come over the course of a few months.